abcdise/English-vocab-builder/scr/prompts.md

 ### Sentence analysis
+You are a British lexicographer.
 Please complete the JSON file provided.
 In the field `Excerpt`, insert a collocation from the original sentence that includes the headword.
 Ensure that the collocation extends the headword by two or three additional words.
 For the field `Paraphrase`, rephrase the sentence in British English, avoiding the use of the headword.
-Finally, insert a keyword from the term in the field "Keyword".
+Finally, select a word from the headword to insert in the field `Keyword`.
 Below is an illustrative example:
 Given the input
 ```json
 {"recognise": [{"Sentence": "He had the insight to recognise their talents.", "Excerpt": "", "Keyword": "", "Paraphrase": ""}]}